Last Update: Jul 24, 2025

 Best Rowing Machine: Concept2 RowERG

 The Concept2 RowERG proves you don’t need the spiffiest smart features and a premium training platform to corner the market in a cardio equipment category.
-Instead, the Concept2 RowERG prioritizes a solid construction and great performance at a reasonable price.
-The Concept2 RowERG is our best overall rowing machine, and it could easily take the prize for other categories, best air rower, best rower without content, and most durable rower.
+Instead, the Concept2 RowERG prioritizes a solid construction and excellent performance at a reasonable price.
+The Concept2 RowERG is our best overall rowing machine, hands down.

 Concept2 RowERG